Amhehu/immich-native/README.md

 This repository is a fork of Native Immich.
 I added a script which autmatically do all needed steps to get a running instance of immich without docker.
 You have to copy full-install.sh and execute it.
-At the end you will have a running instance which listen to 0.0.0.0:2283 I tested it on a fresh Proxmox LXC container with Debian 12.
+At the end you will have a running instance which listen to 0.0.0.0:2283

+I tested current stable version 2.4.1 on a fresh Proxmox LXC container with Debian 13.
+My only problem was that /tmp directory was to small.
+I did an "umount /tmp", after it works fine.

 ### Original README Text